Denver District Attorney's Office: History

 John Rush served as Denver District Attorney from 1913 to 1916, following his legislative service as a state senator.
 While serving as a senator, Rush helped pass the 1901 Homerule Amendment, an amendment to the Constitution of the State of Colorado, sometimes referred to as the "Rush Amendment" for his significant support.
+Attorney Horace G. Benson was elected after him.

 Philip S. Van Cise was elected for one term in 1921.
 Known as "The Colonel", he used military tactics to bring down gangster Lou Blonger, "The Fixer", and his "Million Dollar Bunco Ring".
 Van Cise also took on the Ku Klux Klan at a time when Klan members included the Mayor of Denver and the Governor of Colorado.
 Van Cise prosecuted a number of high-profile criminals and exposed the underbelly of the Klan helping loosen the Klan's grip on political power but the fight didn't come cheaply.
 Van Cise's political career was short – he served only one term – and, his crusade almost cost him his life; he survived two attempts on his life.
 Van Cise's book Fighting the Underworld was reportedly used as source material for the motion picture The Sting.

 John A. Carroll was elected Denver District Attorney in 1936 and served one four-year term.
 He was subsequently appointed to be the United States Attorney for Colorado and served in both the United States House of Representatives and United States Senate for Colorado.

 Denver District Attorney Mike McKevitt, who gained a reputation for prosecuting "hippies" in the 1960s, was elected to the United States House of Representatives in 1970 but was defeated after one term.
 He went on to become an assistant United States attorney general, Office of Legislation, in 1973, and counsel for the Energy Policy Office in The White House from 1973 to 1974.

-United Airlines Flight 629

-Perhaps the most famous case handled by the office was one of the first plane bombing cases in U.S. history.
-In 1955 United Airlines Flight 629 was blown up by a dynamite bomb placed in the checked baggage.
-Denver District Attorney Bert Keating charged Denver resident John Gilbert Graham with one count of first degree murder for the death of his mother, Daisie Eldora King, 53, who was on the plane.
-Graham was the beneficiary of both her will and life insurance.
-Keating personally handled the prosecution and successfully obtained a confession, conviction and ultimately a death sentence for the defendant.